 Our company views sustainable development success as conducting business in a way that promotes economic growth, a healthy environment and vibrant communities, now and into the future.
 The first two goals, economic growth and a healthy environment, get widely discussed and seem fairly well understood.
 But what does it mean to promote vibrant communities?
 Does the company care about communities?

-But does the company think about people and communities in the same way – or as much?
-We say the answer is yes.
+Yes, ConocoPhillips does care.
 We run our business under a set of guiding principles that we call our SPIRIT Values of Safety, People, Integrity, Responsibility, Innovation and Teamwork.
-They are shared by everyone in our company.
-They set the tone for how we behave with our stakeholders.
 They are shared by everyone in our company.
 And they drive the way we care about the communities where we live and work.

 We think about creating jobs, supporting community investments and, most importantly, understanding how a community feels about our activities near where they live.
-It's important for us to have a strong community connection, and in order to operate effectively we want to hear from communities about local issues and concerns.
-They can and do contribute diverse ideas and valuable perspectives.
-We listen.
-This helps us be better at what we do.
+It's important for us to have a strong community connection, and to hear about local community issues and concerns.
+Communities contribute diverse ideas and valuable perspectives.
+Listening and understanding these views helps us be better at what we do.

 To get a sense of how the company works to build strong community connections, let's take the example of what we're doing in Australia.

 In Eastern Australia, ConocoPhillips is Foundation Shareholder (37.5%) and Downstream Operator of the Australia Pacific Liquid Natural Gas (APLNG) project, along with co-venturers Origin Energy and Sinopec.
 The project is currently under construction, with operations scheduled to start in mid-2015.
 As the project's downstream operator, ConocoPhillips will operate the LNG facility on Curtis Island.